Breaking the Story: The Fight for and Transformative Power of Hard Truths

-The Power and Perils of the Millennial Mind
+The Power of the Next Generation

 As a youth activist The New York Times once called “the youngest old guy in the room,” Ronan Farrow has years of experience bridging the divide between old school institutions – from the US government to major corporations – and a restless generation empowered by rapidly changing technology.
-Using examples and moving personal stories drawn from around the world, Farrow takes an affecting, rebellious look at the “dos” and “don’ts” of connecting with the next generation.
+Using examples and moving personal stories drawn from around the world, Farrow takes an affecting, rebellious look at the challenges of connecting with the next generation.

 Building the Modern Humanitarian and Global Citizen